AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

     >[!NOTE]
     >
-    > In the mountpoint URL, `main` indicates the branch on which you want to publish the content, and `docs` indicates the root folder of the EDS (Beta) repository you are working on.
+    > In the mountpoint URL, `main` indicates the branch on which you want to publish the content, and `docs` indicates the root folder of the EDS repository you are working on.
 If you prefer to change the branch name on GitHub, then you must update the same branch name in the *mountpoint* URL (in the `fstab.yaml` file) and corresponding EDS publish profile in Experience Manager Guides.

     ![](assets/eds-fstab-yaml-file.png){width="650"}